Indian cybersecurity chief praises DG ISPR

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: Indian cybersecurity chief Lt Gen (retd) Rajesh Pant praised Director General-Inter-Services Public Relations (DG ISPR) Maj Gen Asif Ghafoor on Saturday, criticising the public relations officers of the Indian Army.
+NEW DELHI: Indian cybersecurity chief Lt Gen (R) Rajesh Pant praised Director General-Inter-Services Public Relations (DG ISPR) Major General Asif Ghafoor on Saturday, criticising the public relations officers of the Indian Army.

 Pant stressed on the need for a unified public relations command for the three wings of the Indian armed forces.
 He praised Pakistan’s DG ISPR and said that “they (Pakistan Army) have got its act together” in the narrative warfare, reported Geo News on Saturday.